 Dry Noodle Sensory Play – Simple way to color noodles

-Water play was one of my very first WHOA.
+Water activities are one of my very first WHOA.
 I just got 40 minutes of parenting from the sidelines realizations.
-I made sure the water level was low, and watched them closely as they poured and scooped.
+I made sure the water level was low and watched them closely as they poured and scooped.
 Water games are a genius way to catch a break at home.

 My boys are allowed ONE refill.
 They know this from practice.
 Need more water?
 Sure.
 One time.
 Once it is gone, it is gone.

 Having a one-year-old can be tricky!
 I get it.
-They are too old to sleep all day, yet too young to be emerged in self-guided play for long amounts of time.
+They are too old to sleep all day, yet too young to emerge in self-guided play for long amounts of time.

 We may notice our one-year-old exploring a color matching game, and then quickly becoming distracted with wanting a snack. again